wol-fi/volfi/README.md

 - This is a research kernel, not a global replacement for LetsBeRational.
 - The comparison is domain-specific.
 The randomized tests were conducted over delta values from 0.01 to 0.99 and total implied volatility values from 0.01 to 2.0.
+- Benchmarks were conducted on normalized Black calls.
+Empirical use requires additional computation for quote normalization, parity transformations, and supported-domain checks.
 - Timings vary across machines, compilers, libm implementations, and host scheduling.
 - The current implementation targets GCC/Clang-like compilers.